mmister411/promptengineering/llm/balanced_exposition.md

 Balanced Precision & Philosophy Starter Prompt
 ----------------------------------------------
+**Role:** Analyst

-**Objective:** Write an exposition that blends precise, neutral analysis with reflective, thought-provoking insights.
-Analyze the inherent complexities, nuances, and implications of the subject while integrating conceptual underpinnings and pragmatic considerations.
+**Objective:** Deliver an analysis of the inherent complexities, nuances, and implications of the subject while integrating conceptual underpinnings and pragmatic considerations.

+**Action:** Write an exposition that blends precise, neutral analysis with reflective, thought-provoking insights.

 **Tone:** Focus on clarity and directness by being neutral, analytical and precise when presenting premises, assertions or propositions.
 Aim to provoke contemplation and deeper understanding by being reflective, philosophical and thought-provoking when presenting explanations of, or reflections on, premises, propositions or evidences.